Shapkab/playwright-from-scratch/README.md

 ## Notes on adaptation

 - If your app uses token auth instead of cookie/session auth, adapt `authApi` fixture accordingly.
-- If your profile endpoint returns a different shape than `{ email: string }`, update the mapping in `profile-ui-api.spec.ts`.
+- The `profile-ui-api.spec.ts` test enforces a strict profile contract: `{ email: string }` and exact UI/API email equality (case-insensitive).
+If your API differs, adapt that test's mapping/assertions.
 - If your dashboard is not the first post-login page, update `DASHBOARD_PATH` and related readiness checks.

 ## Why this template is intentionally narrow